mhuff17861/Configs/README.md

 # Configs
 Just a place for me to put config files.
-Might update with automation later
+Automation is busted, but it's better than it was.

 # Current Configurations
 * i3